Academic

 Children will learn to perform basic self-help and self-care skills such as washing hands & healthy habits, independence, and snack/lunch time routines.

-Activities that support Self-care are:
+Activities that support self-care are:

 Reading Books